-Apart from doing statistics and running simulations, the power to create clear and beautiful visualizations is one of the main reasons to use R. From the very start, R was conceived not just as a powerful calculator for statistics, but as a language that allows for all kinds of graphical expression.
-As a side-effect of this dual identity, its flexibility and long history, R now possesses a variety of modules and functions that allow drawing all kinds of graphs.
+Apart from doing statistics and running simulations, the power to create clear and beautiful visualizations is one of the main reasons for using R. From the very start, R was conceived not just as a powerful machine for statistics, but as a language that allows for all kinds of graphical expression.
+As a side-effect of this dual identity, its flexibility and long history, R now possesses a variety of modules and functions that allow creating all kinds of graphs.

-This chapter gravitates around the ggplot2 package, which is widely used for creating scientific visualizations.13 Introducing visualizations with
+This chapter gravitates around the R package ggplot2 (Wickham, Chang, et al., 2023), which is widely used for creating scientific visualizations.30

 Introducing visualizations with

 ggplot()does not imply that other ways for creating graphs in R are deficient or inferior.
-R has powerful functions for creating graphs, and many people create beautiful graphs in R without ever using
+R has powerful functions for creating graphs, and many users create beautiful visualizations in R without using

 ggplot().
 But as ggplot2 allows creating a large variety of graphs before digging deeper into the mysteries of R and other tidyverse packages, we can start using it without knowing much about the rest of R.